All Episodes

 I don't think we're going to be able to get anything done on that.

-And then this morning, out of the clear blue, the Supreme Court lifts 100 years of bans on the spending in political races campaigns by corporations, profit and nonprofit.
+And then this morning, out of the clear blue, the Supreme Court lifts 100 years of bans on the spending in political races, campaigns by corporations, profit and nonprofit.

-But there is now no limit on how much they can spend running advertising or on when they can run it.
+They did not address how much a candidate can be given, but there is now no limit on how much they can spend running advertising or on when they can run it.

 A big chunk of McCain Feingold down the tubes.